We’re under the protection of Our Lady of Lilies

-In Scripture, the lily is recognized for its beauty and fragrance.
+Before I tell you how Mary as Our Lady of the Lilies became the primary Patron Saint of Good News Ministries, it’s important to point out that, in Scripture, the lily is recognized for its beauty and fragrance.
 It’s often used to designate:

 - royal dignity